shotgunfacelift/shotgunfacelift/README.md

 #### [Labyrinth](https://shotgunfacelift.github.io/labyrinth/) - Maze game made using JS and HTML Canvas.
 Infinite, randomly generated levels that gradually increase in difficulty.
 Uses my raycasting engine which can be found below.

-#### [Game of Death](https://shotgunfacelift.github.io/gameofdeath/) - Conway's Game of Life, with a twist.
+#### [Game of Death](https://shotgunfacelift.github.io/gameofdeath/) - Conway's Game of Life with a twist.
 There's a small chance that cells turn malicious and start "killing" their neighbors.
 Made using JS and HTML Canvas.

 #### [Block Game Demo](https://shotgunfacelift.github.io/3js-game-test/) - A 3js project where you can build and destroy blocks.